cppalliance/safe-cpp/proposal/draft.md

 Rigorous safety is a carrot-and-stick approach.
 The stick comes first.
 The stick is what security researchers and regulators care about.
 Safe C++ developers are prohibited from writing operations that may result in lifetime safety, type safety or thread safety undefined behaviors.
 Sometimes these operations are prohibited by the compiler frontend, as is the case with pointer arithmetic.
 Sometimes the operations are prohibited by static analysis in the compiler's middle-end; that stops use of initialized variables and use-after-free bugs, and it's the technology enabling the _ownership and borrowing_ safety model.
 The remainder of issues, like out-of-bounds array subscripts, are averted with runtime panic and aborts.

 The carrot is a suite of new capabilities which improve on the unsafe ones denied to users.
 The affine type system (aka linear types, aka relocation, aka destructive move) makes it easier to relocate objects without breaking type safety.
 Pattern matching is safe and expressive, and interfaces with the system's new choice types.
-Borrow checking[^borrow-checking] is the most sophisticated part of the extension, providing a new reference type that flags use-after-free and iterator invalidation defects at compile time.
+Borrow checking[@borrow-checking] is the most sophisticated part of the extension, providing a new reference type that flags use-after-free and iterator invalidation defects at compile time.

 What are the properties we're trying to deliver with Safe C++?